Evan-Hock/pytimeplot/README.md

 input\_data\_sets-- either a set of data to be input into the function or a list of sets. each set can be either a set of single arguments to be directly
-    inputted or a set of dicts representing kwargs
+    inputted or a set of dicts representing kwargs known bug (I'm not going to bother fixing it): if multiple sets of data, do not put them in a set object.
+Use another iterable for more predictable behavior.

 filename -- output filename (default "")
     supported formats include, but are not limited to: